AKSHAYBURUNGAL/react-todo-app/README.md

 DOCKER_USERNAME and DOCKER_PASSWORD for DockerHub.KUBE_CONFIG for your Kubernetes cluster configuration.

 2. Pipeline Process:
--Runs tests automatically on pull requests.
+- Runs tests automatically on pull requests.
--Builds Docker images and pushes them to DockerHub.
+- Builds Docker images and pushes them to DockerHub.
--Deploys to the Kubernetes cluster.
+- Deploys to the Kubernetes cluster.

 # File Structure